natarajan-chidambaram/BESSER-Agentic-Framework/docs/source/wiki/platforms/telegram_platform.rst

 Telegram Wrapper
 ----------------

-The BBF Telegram Platform wraps some functionalities of the python-telegram-bot library (such as adding handlers or replying messages, files or locations), but not all of them.
+The BAF Telegram Platform wraps some functionalities of the python-telegram-bot library (such as adding handlers or replying messages, files or locations), but not all of them.

-In order to use other features not included in BBF yet, we included a `__getattr__` function in the TelegramPlatform class.
+In order to use other features not included in BAF yet, we included a `__getattr__` function in the TelegramPlatform class.
 It forwards the method calls not implemented in TelegramPlatform to the underlying Telegram bot (`ExtBot <https://docs.python-telegram-bot.org/en/v20.6/telegram.ext.extbot.html>`_ class, which is an extension of the `Bot <https://docs.python-telegram-bot.org/en/v20.6/telegram.bot.html>`_ class).